 In Master of Technology (M.Tech.)
-Degree Program in Software Engineering
+Degree Program in computer science & engineering with specialization in software engineering

-For the student admissions starting from the academic year 2020-2021
+For the student admissions starting from the academic year 2021-22

 Program Outcomes (PO) for the M.Tech.
-Program in Computer & Information Science
+Program in COMPUTER SCIENCE & ENGINEERING WITH SPECIALIZATION IN SOFTWARE ENGINEERING